Geometric Models and Variation of Weights on Moduli of Parabolic Higgs Bundles over the Riemann Sphere: a Case Study: Proof of main results and further properties

 can be solved for some $g\in\PP(\Aut(E))$.
 We will independently consider the two families of basic building blocks according to their stratum type in $\mathrm{QPH}_{0}(E)$.
 Under a choice of bundle isomorphism $E\cong \calO(m_{1})\oplus\calO(m_{2})$, every orbit in a basic building block $\cL_{I}$ contains a representative $(F_{1},F_{2},F_{3},F_{4},\Phi)$ whose parabolic Higgs field takes the form

 In all cases, the set of these canonical forms is a principal homogeneous space for a subgroup in $\PP(\Aut(E))$ isomorphic to $\CC^{*}$.
-It follows from proposition \ref{prop:line-orbit} and the definition of $\mathrm{Y}(E)$ for every admissible splitting type, that when an orbit belongs to a bottom of the nilpotent cone \eqref{eq:horizontal}, the equation \eqref{eq:C*} can be solved on its subset of canonical form elements, and the $\CC^{*}$-action leaves the orbit invariant.
-In the case of a basic building block of the form \eqref{eq:vertical}, the same holds for the special orbit $\cL^{+}_{I}$ by the definition of $\mathrm{X}(E)$, while the action of the subgroup stabilizing canonical forms is trivial on quasi-parabolic structures associated to $\cL_{I}\backslash\cL^{+}_{I}$.
+It follows from Proposition~\ref{prop:line-orbit} and the definition of $\mathrm{Y}(E)$ for every admissible splitting type, that when an orbit belongs to the central sphere $\cS_{I}$ of an exterior chamber $\qC_{I}$, the equation \eqref{eq:C*} can be solved on its subset of canonical form elements, and the $\CC^{*}$-action leaves the orbit invariant.
+In the case of a nilpotent cone's complementary component, the same holds for the special orbit $\cL^{+}_{I}$ by the definition of $\mathrm{X}(E)$, while the action of the subgroup stabilizing canonical forms is trivial on quasi-parabolic structures associated to $\cL_{I}\backslash\cL^{+}_{I}$.
 Hence it coincides with the standard $\CC^{*}$-action, and determines a principal homogeneous space structure on it.
 The final claim, on the orbit limits under the $\CC^{*}$-action, follows once again from the limiting properties of $\mathrm{X}(E)$ and $\mathrm{Y}(E)$ with respect to the corresponding $\PP(\Aut(E))$ action on the loci $\mathrm{U}(E)$.

 On the other hand, in the case of conditionally stable basic building blocks $\cK_{I}$, the parabolic Higgs field of all elements in every given orbit is always in the normal form

 Such parabolic Higgs field's normal forms are $\mathrm{R}(\Aut(E))$-invariant by definition, and the residual group of bundle automorphisms acting on the underlying space $\{E_{\qp}\}$ of quasi-parabolic bundles associated to the orbit is isomorphic to $\CC^{*}$.
 The same argument as before also verifies the claim in this case. \end{proof}